Clearbox-AI/StructuredDataProfiling/README.md

 ```python
 profiler = DatasetProfiler('./csv_path.csv')
 ```
+The presence of a primary key (for example to define relations between tables or sequences) can be specified by using the argument **primary key** containing a single or multiple column names.

-To start the profiling scripts run the method profile()
+To start the profiling scripts, you can run the profile() method
 ```python
 profiler.profile()
 ```